it-blueprints/sysagent/README.md

   );
 }
 ```
-A Parition object is just a ``Map<String, Object>`` which holds all partition keys for a partition.
-When SysAgent comes to execute this step it first invokes
+A ``Parition`` is just a ``Map<String, Object>`` which holds the keys for a partition (unique name-value pairs that define a partition).
+When SysAgent comes to
-``getPartitions()`` to get the list of Partition objects and then puts them as independent tasks in the database.
-When a worker node finds this task
+execute this step it first invokes ``getPartitions()`` to get the list of Partition objects and then puts them as independently executable tasks in the database.
-it it starts executing it by invoking the ``run()`` method.
-A StepContext object is passed in as an argument to ``run()``.
-This object (which is also a
+When a worker node finds one of these tasks it it starts executing the step by invoking the ``run()`` method.
+A StepContext object is passed in as an argument to
-``Map<String, Object>`` contains information for a partition.
-You can then use this information to decide which section of the data set to process.
-Typically
+``run()``.
+This object (which is also a ``Map<String, Object>``) contains information for one of the 3 partition.
+You can then use this information to decide which
-the pseudocode of your ``run()`` method will be as follows -
+subset of the data to process.
+Typically the pseudocode of your ``run()`` will be
 ```
 let cat = context.getString("category")
 get all records from the database where record.category == cat process these records
 ```
-So each of the 3 nodes in the cluster will end up processing one of the categories
+Thus each of the 3 nodes in the cluster will end up processing the records in one of the 3 categories

 ### Batched steps